Length: 7 Days – Price: $4,550

 Begins and Ends in King Salmon

 American Creek is one of Ouzel Expeditions favorite rivers.
-We offer this as a 6 or 7 day fishing and or bear viewing float trip.
+It has excellent light tackle fly fishing for Rainbow and Char.
+We offer this as a 6 or 7 day fishing float trip.
 From the last week of July on you will see plenty of Brown Bears here.
-You will see more bears here than anywhere else.
-You will see from 60 to 70 different bears in the week.
-You will see these same bears 4 or 5 days in a row!
-We get familiar with them enough to name them.
-So, sometimes it seems like you are seeing 70 bears a day.
 The bears run up and down the creek chasing after Sockeye Salmon.
 The American is located in Katmai National Park.
 We land on Hammersly Lake.
 This trip begins after an amazing float plane ride from King Salmon, over Naknek Lake landing on one of the most beautiful lake settings you can imagine.

 Weather your priority is fly fishing, adventure, hiking, or wildlife viewing this river has it all.
 Ouzel guides trips here in mid June to put fisherman on great rainbow fishing. but anytime of year is great for hiking and adventure.
 When the red salmon start to show up, in the millions, in late July to Naknek Lake, this creek turns into brown bear haven.
 We have floated this river for 25 years and have counted an average of 70 brown bears a week.
 We have never seen more bears on any river in Alaska!